epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 <!-- interactive plot inserted directly in the html file -->
 <iframe src="./assets/pie_charts.html" width="800" height="600"></iframe>

 So we have tropes.
 What about the personas?
 What if we could extract from the summaries the common archetypes for the characters in the movies?
 For example, is there a best friend that has an inexistent life beside providing advice on the romantic life of the protagonist?
-What about the emotionally unavailable character, who hides a soft heart underneath many layers of deception and no apparent feelings ?
+What about the emotionally unavailable character, who hides a soft heart underneath many layers of deception?
  Let's get some help here.
 Extracting latent persona from the summaries, we assign a persona type to characters with the code from [Bamman, O'Connor and Smith, "Learning Latent Personas of Film Characters" (ACL 2013)](http://aclweb.org/anthology/P/P13/P13-1035.pdf), .

 The technique is called Latent Dirichlet Allocation, or LDA in short.
 This is a common unsupervised learning technique used over text data.
 In essence, its task is to extract the most important "topics" over a corpus.
 Topics can thus be represented as distributions over the vocabulary.
 The technique is again applied on the topics, yielding "personas", ie. distributions over the topics !
 The topics we obtained are shown in the table below.